DETAILED ACTION

 However, please see Chu [0004] and [0005] which describes the fluorophore, which is the fluorescently labeled detection reagent.

-Claim(s) 57, 74 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Chu (US-2006/0240444-A1) and Beckman Coulter Cytomics FC 500 MPL flow cytometry system 2003, herein Beckman Coulter, and in further view of Mills (US-2006/0024744-A1) and as evidenced by abcam Data analysis in flow cytometry, herein abcam.
+Claim(s) 57, 79 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Chu (US-2006/0240444-A1) as evidenced by Ward (US-5627037-A), Beckman Coulter Cytomics FC 500 MPL flow cytometry system 2003, herein Beckman Coulter, and Mohapatra (US-2007/0036867-A1), and in further view of Mills (US-2006/0024744-A1) and as evidenced by abcam Data analysis in flow cytometry, herein abcam.

-Regarding claim 57, modified Chu teaches the flow cytometry system of Claim 56.
-Chu does teach wherein the labeled detection reagent is a fluorescently labeled detection reagent (Chu; [0004], [0005] see fluorophore), further, Chu describes where a histogram is obtained to display number of bead versus fluorescence intensity, and that gating is performed to isolate the beads depending on side scatter (SSC) determined by brightness of fluorescence and forward light scatter (FSC) determined by bead size (Chu; [0049]), however Chu does not teach wherein the non-transitory computer readable medium further comprises instructions that cause the processor to determine a mean or a median fluorescence intensity of the positive microparticle complexes acquired by the system,
+Regarding claim 57, modified Chu teaches the cytometry system of Claim 56.
+Chu further teaches wherein the labeled detection reagent is a fluorescently labeled detection reagent (Chu; [0004], [0005] see fluorophore), further, Chu describes where a histogram is obtained to display number of bead versus fluorescence intensity, and that gating is performed to isolate the beads depending on side scatter (SSC) determined by brightness of fluorescence and forward light scatter (FSC) determined by bead size (Chu; [0049]), however Chu does not teach wherein the non-transitory computer readable medium further comprises instructions that cause the processor to determine a mean or a median fluorescence intensity of the positive microparticle complexes acquired by the system,

 thereby determining the level of the biomarker present in the cell-microparticle co-culture.